tarunbeerelli/RLEF-code/SETUP.md

 ## 6. Guardrails

-- **Correct importance ratio and completion masking.** Per-token log-probabilities of the sampled completion are gathered, the loss is masked to the completion span (prompt and feedback tokens excluded), and $\rho_t$ is clipped against the behaviour log-probabilities recorded at rollout.
+- **Completion masking and a single on-policy step.** The loss is masked to the completion span (prompt and feedback tokens excluded) and, per-token log-probabilities of the sampled completions are gathered from the training-side forward pass, so the ratio is computed against the same weights that sampled the episode and equals 1 exactly (§2).
+Sampling log-probabilities are also returned by the rollout engine, but they are per-turn sums rather than per-token, and using them would substitute cross-engine numerical noise for a quantity that is analytically 1 — so they are recorded and not consumed.
+- **Gradient-norm clipping.** The full gradient is rescaled to an L2 norm of 1.0 before each optimiser step, so no single pathological trajectory can dominate an update.
+This is the update-magnitude safeguard; the KL term is the trust region.
 - **Frozen-reference KL with a hard early-stop.** The KL is taken against a frozen base snapshot distinct from the trainable policy; a rolling-KL monitor **halts** the run at a cutoff of **0.3**.
 - **Per-trajectory OOM guard.** On an out-of-memory event the offending trajectory is dropped while